khermano/eshop-project-springboot/README.md

 - first check that all services are up and running at http://localhost:8761
 - after that all endpoints are available with Swagger UI at http://localhost:8080 (see Swagger UI)
 - you can use a verification script to make all example calls (the script should be executed once per one application run to work properly because of POST methods)
-  - `cd eshop-project-springboot`
+  - `cd eshop-project-springboot/scripts/`
   - `./verification.sh`

 **Users**

 - **GET http://localhost:8080/eshop-rest/users**
   - *returns all users*
-  - e.g.: `curl -i -X GET http://localhost:8080/eshop-rest/users`
+  - e.g.: `curl -X GET "http://localhost:8080/eshop-rest/users" | jq`

 - **GET http://localhost:8080/eshop-rest/users/{id}**